 The Hunter Valley is something of a hotspot for golfing enthusiasts, with a number of quality courses all calling the region home, however few can compare with the prestige feel and seamless integration into the Hunter Valley’s environment that Greg Norman-designed The Vintage offers.
 It’s obvious that an effort has been made to capitalise on the inherent beauty of the mountain-and-vineyard setting, which is augmented by a course that comes with some great variation in both hole construction and layout.

 While The Vintage comes with an upmarket price tag, it brings along with it an upmarket feel as well in terms of attention to detail – both in terms of course quality and additional clubhouse and amenity-style frills.
-The course itself is challenging (particularly for the novice) without being overly so, with water hazards integrated appropriately without going overboard, while it’s also well-bunkered and boasts large greens with a reasonably amount of break in them.
+The course itself is challenging (particularly for the novice) without being overly so, with water hazards integrated appropriately without going overboard, while it’s also well-bunkered and boasts large greens with a reasonable amount of break in them.

 Condition-wise the course is in fantastic condition – one of the reasons it’s ranked amongst the best in the country – clocking in at a respectable Par 71 with a number of birdies available should you play your cards (and clubs) right.
 Fairways are likewise perfect, in good quality overall and exceptionally wide and make initial hits more forgiving.

-The course itself is quite long overall and thus carts are something of a necessity, however the variation in holes means that the rather extended play time never becomes stale.
+The course itself is quite long overall and thus carts are something of a necessity, however, the variation in holes means that the rather extended play time never becomes stale.

-The atmosphere of The Vintage is rounded out by its overall first-class facilities and clubhouse that is a veritable attraction in and of itself, offering not only an excellent pro shop manned by friendly staff, but serving as an idyllic location to enjoy a meal either before or after teeing off.
-The Legends Grill in particular is a great way to recharge after enjoying a round, boasting a robust premium menu and the chance to sample some wonderful trademark Hunter Valley wines.
+The atmosphere of The Vintage is rounded out by its overall first-class facilities and clubhouse that is a veritable attraction in and of itself, offering not only an excellent pro shop manned by friendly staff but serving as an idyllic location to enjoy a meal either before or after teeing off.
+The Legends Grill, in particular, is a great way to recharge after enjoying a round, boasting a robust premium menu and the chance to sample some wonderful trademark Hunter Valley wines.

 If you’re after a top round of golf in the Hunter and willing to pay a little more for the privilege, The Vintage checks all the requisite boxes for the more experienced golfer in particular.